alphagov/transformation-dashboard/_posts/2000-01-09-driving-record.markdown

 status: "beta"
-status-strapline: "Public beta released March 2014 with full functionality for Motor Insurance Bureau and a private beta of the identity assurance service will be in place the from end of June."
+status-strapline: "The public beta was released March 2014.
+Full functionality for Motor Insurers’ Bureau will be in place from the end of August."

 status-discovery:
   - copy        : "Completed: Discovery --- Jul 2012"